-Affiliation Agreement between East Hartford Health and Social Services and the University of Connecticut seconded by John Morrison to approve the Affiliation Agreement between the East Hartford Health and Social Services Department and the University of Connecticut, as attached to a memo dated March 31, 2022 from Michael P. Walsh, Mayor to Richard F. Kehoe, Town Council Chair.
+Affiliation Agreement between East Hartford Health and Social Services and the University of Connecticut to approve the Affiliation Agreement between the East Hartford Health and Social Services Department and the University of Connecticut, as attached to a memo dated March 31, 2022 from Michael P. Walsh, Mayor to Richard F. Kehoe, Town Council Chair.